dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/SparkApp.md

 4.  __Populate the Database Table from the DataFrame:__

-    To ingest all of the data in the DataFrame into your database, simply use the `Insert` method of the Spark Adapter:
+    To ingest all of the data in the DataFrame into your database, simply use the `Insert` method of the Splice Machine Native Spark DataSource:

     ```
     %spark